lelea2/Algorithm/theory/web/javascript-question.md

 **Throws error on invalid usage of delete.** -- The delete operator (used to remove properties from objects) cannot be used on non-configurable properties of the object.
 Non-strict code will fail silently when an attempt is made to delete a non-configurable property, whereas strict mode will throw an error in such a case.

+### 28. What is a closure in JS?
+* function defined inside another function (called parent function) and has access to the variable which is declared and defined in parent function scope.
+(Inner function vs. outer function)

+**The closure has access to variable in three scopes:**
+* Variable declared in his own scope
+* Variable declared in parent function scope
+* Variable declared in global namespace

+### 29. Name function expression